 Defect management

-Azure DevOps will be used to keep track, report and analyze defects.
-Once testing has begun, the Scrum Team will conduct weekly meetings to obtain status, prioritize and review issues.
+Azure DevOps will be used to keep track, report and analyse defects.
+Scrum Team will conduct weekly meetings to obtain status, prioritize and review issues.
 Once the defect is fixed, the test case will be re-executed.

+Defect Types